MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

 ---

 # Create a transformation in Azure Monitor
 [Transformations in Azure Monitor](./data-collection-transformations.md) allow you to filter or modify incoming data before it's stored in a Log Analytics workspace.
 They're implemented as a Kusto Query Language (KQL) statement in a [data collection rule (DCR)](data-collection-rule-overview.md).
-This article provides guidance on creating and testing as transformation query and adding it to a DCR.
+This article provides guidance on creating and testing a transformation query and adding it to a DCR.

 ## Basic query structure
 All transformation queries start with `source`, which is a virtual table that represents the input stream.
 You can then use any supported KQL operators to filter, modify, or add columns to the data as you would with any other table.
 The query is applied individually to each entry sent by the data source.